-So a lot of you may have already seen the article, but I'm excited so I'm gonna write something anyway- last month I won the opportunity to go bowling with Sleeping With Sirens.
+You may have already seen the full article but I'm too excited not to scribble in the flyleaf-- last month I won the opportunity to go bowling with Sleeping With Sirens.
 Buzzfeed was going to do a quick writeup of the night, but the article slowly evolved until I was sharing my recovery story and how it intertwined with my relationship with SWS.
 I then got to interview Kellin Quinn.
 I had already met him but I was shaking on the phone call.
 It was like every dream I could possibly have was coming to fruition.

 This past month has been the most amazing time of my entire life, and I'm looking forward not with anxiety or trepidation, but with eagerness and excitement.
 One of the things that Kellin told me while I was interviewing him was that he wanted Madness (Sleeping With Sirens' new album, which dropped today!) to be a soundtrack to a part of somebody's life.
 And that's what it's become for me.
 The soundtrack to the greatest part of my life so far.